 The parameter passed to ShutdownOS is also passed to the ShutdownHook.
-If the operating system calls the ShutdownHook, the passed parameter is an implementation dependent error value.
-If the user calls ShutdownOS he has to use one of the existing error numbers.
+If the operating system calls ShutdownHook, the passed parameter is an implementation dependent error value.
+If the user calls ShutdownOS he has to use one of the existing OSEK OS error numbers.
+If OSEKtime and OSEK coexist, an OSEKtime OS error number can also be passed.

-It is recommended to use the error number described in the implementation documentation.
+It is strongly recommended to use the error number described in the implementation documentation.
 If no specific error number for ShutdownOS is defined, it is possible to use E_OK and to distinguish this way between operating system calls of ShutdownOS and application calls.